bkong18/DSCI-591-Project/DSCI592/README.md

 ### NY_Bronx_ML (1) Data Processing.ipynb

+The file contains the data processing of Bronx dataset.

 ### NY_Bronx_ML (2) Clustering.ipynb

+The file contains the clustering of Bronx dataset.

 ### NY_Bronx_ML (3) Regression.ipynb

+The file contains the regression of Bronx dataset.

 ### NY_Bronx_map.png

+The file contains the image file of Bronx map.

 ### NY_Brooklyn.png

+The file contains the image file of Brooklyn map.

 ### NY_Brooklyn_ML (1) Data Processing.ipynb

+The file contains the data processing of Brooklyn dataset.

 ### NY_Brooklyn_ML (2) Clustering.ipynb

+The file contains the clustering of Brooklyn dataset.

 ### NY_Brooklyn_ML (3) Regression.ipynb

+The file contains the regression of Brooklyn dataset.

 ### NY_Island_ML (1) Data Processing.ipynb

+The file contains the data processing of Staten Island dataset.

 ### NY_Island_ML (2) Clustering.ipynb

+The file contains the clustering of Staten Island dataset.

 ### NY_Island_ML (3) Regression.ipynb

+The file contains the regression of Staten Island dataset.

 ### NY_Island_map.png

+The file contains the image file of Staten Island map.

 ### NY_Manhattan_ML (1) Data Processing.ipynb

+The file contains the data processing of Manhattan dataset.

 ### NY_Manhattan_ML (2) Clustering.ipynb

+The file contains the clustering of Manhattan dataset.

 ### NY_Manhattan_ML (3) Regression.ipynb

+The file contains the Regression of Manhattan dataset.

 ### NY_Queens_ML (1) Data Processing.ipynb

+The file contains the data processing of Queens dataset.

 ### NY_Queens_ML (2) Clustering.ipynb

+The file contains the clustering of Queens dataset.

 ### NY_Queens_ML (3) Regression.ipynb

+The file contains the regression of Queens dataset.

 ### NY_Queens_map.png

+The file contains the image file of Queens map.

 ### NY_manhattan.png

+The file contains the image file of Manhattan map.